How to Design Plant Based Milk into Your Coffee Shop Menu

 The more types of milk you offer, the more time you will need to invest in recipe development and barista training.
 To maintain good consistent quality and reputation, your baristas need to be able to foam and texture plant-based milks and know which are best-suited to which coffees.
-You can refer to our previous Coffee Blog on How Plant-Based Milk Behave Differently To Dairy for more details on how each plant-based milk behave differently under high tempreture.
+You can refer to our previous Coffee Blog on How Plant-Based Milk Behave Differently To Dairy for more details on how each plant-based milk behaves differently under high temperatures.

-Extra Charge For Alternative Milks?
+Charging Extra For Alternative Milks?

-The price of a cup of coffee has risen across Ireland in recent year, mainly due to the government has increased the VAT on the hospitality sector which came into effect in January 2019, the VAT rate rose from 9pc to 13.5pc, many cafés have responded by raising the price of a cup of coffee by ten to 20 cents.
+The price of a cup of coffee has risen across Ireland in recent year, mainly due to the government has increased the VAT on the hospitality sector which came into effect in January 2019, the VAT rate rose from 9pc to 13.5pc, and many cafés have responded by raising the price of a cup of coffee by ten to 20 cents.

 On average, coffee shops in Ireland charge around 50cent extra for non-dairy milks, which is consider amount of increase to consumers.

-At Vero, we provide SCA Qualified Barista Training to all our customers, from dialing in the grinder, extracting the perfect the espresso, to how to froth dairy and non-dairy milk for your popular cappuccino, latte, flat white…
+At Vero, we provide SCA Qualified Barista Training to all our customers, from dialing in the grinder, extracting the perfect the espresso, to how to froth dairy and non-dairy milk for your popular cappuccino, latte, and flat white…